Log in for prices and ordering

 Massolino Langhe Nebbiolo 2022

 Screwcap.
 Three sources here.
 First, Massolino’s younger vines in Serralunga—in other words, declassified Barolo fruit.
 Then, Monforte’s Cascina I Maschi (Massolino credits this cool, chalky site with giving the wine lifted perfume and freshness).
-And finally, a parcel in Alba on lighter, sandy-clay soils, bringing generosity of fruit.
+And finally, a parcel in Alba on lighter, sandy-clay soils, bringing fruit generosity.
 The blend is roughly one-third from each of these areas, and there’s little doubt the sum of these parts brings even more finesse and early-drinking appeal to what has always been an outstanding Langhe Nebbiolo.

-The 2022 is another gorgeous release from this label.
-It is a pure-fruited, pretty wine (suggesting strawberry, cherry, violet, anise) with ripe, chalky tannins and a terrific, perfumed finish spiked with graphite-like minerality.
+2022 is another gorgeous release from this label.
+It is a pure-fruited, pretty wine (suggesting strawberry, cherry, violet and anise) with ripe, chalky tannins and a terrific, perfumed finish spiked with graphite-like minerality.
 Following very gentle extraction, it aged in large Slavonian oak casks for 15 months, as opposed to 24-plus months for the Barolo wine.
-To call this a bargain is to grossly understate the case!
+To call this a bargain is to understate the case!

 “This is fruit-driven and doesn’t get weighed down by winemaking.
 It’s bright and flavoursome, strawberry, red cherry, peanuts, mint and dried flowers.
 Medium-bodied, juicy and lively, with a lick of emery board tannin, a delicious succulence to it, and such high drinking appeal, and the finish is fresh with something of a blood orange tang and good length.
 It’s a lovely glass of Nebbiolo and speaks of place.
 Massolino have pulled a rabbit out of the hat this vintage!”